 Data-analytics-schematic

-A properly engineered energy data analytics program can measure and report on the following datasets:
+A properly configured energy monitoring system can measure and report on the following datasets:

 Energy Consumption